konflux-ci/architecture/ADR/adr-0008-environment-provisioning.md

 necessary - and even the binder can be omitted in this first pass.

 - On workspace initialization, have the NsTemplateTier:
-  - Create Spaces with fixed -dev and -stage suffixes manually as a part of the appstudio tier
+  - Create Namespaces with fixed -dev and -stage suffixes manually as a part of the appstudio tier.
+So every provisioned workspace/space has three namespaces.
+The main user namespace and two -dev and -stage for environments.
   - Create serviceaccounts with rolebindings to administer the namespaces
   - Create [DeploymentTargets] to match and reference Secrets that will be created to contains tokens for the serviceaccounts in the previous steps.
   - Create [DeploymentTargetClaims] to match.